BZWDZ/network-data-analysis/README.md

 3.5

-Completion of the preamble to part 1 and code implementation of task A of part
+Completion of Part 1, Task A

 3.12

-Completion of the preamble to part 2 and code implementation of task A of part
+Completion of task A report

+3.14

+Completion of Part 1, Task B（30%）

+3.15

+Completion of Part 1, Task B